brege/plex-letterboxd/README.md

   rating: true
 ```

 Note: This tool is read‑only to Plex.
+We do not import, nor have the ability currently, your Letterboxd ratings and watch history into Plex.

 ---